5 Alternatives to CallRail for Google Ads Phone Tracking

 You don't actually need a third party platform set up to do call tracking through Google Ads.
 Google allows you to do call tracking directly within Google Analytics.
 You can harvest quite a bit of data and correlate that data to other Google platform data you've accumulated, which is pretty solid.

-Call Tracking in Analytics
+Call Tracking In Analytics

 There are, unfortunately, a few downsides to doing it this way.
 For one thing, it only tracks calls made through Google Ads or the Google numbers you set up.
 You also have to be in an eligible country and have the call extension set up for your Google account.
 They also don't do a lot of the more advanced features, like transcripts or call recording.